pyemma/pyemma.github.io/_posts/2020-10-10-Distributed-System-RAFT-II.markdown

 ![RAFT properties](/assets/raft_property.png)

-All of the code in this post is available [here(2B)](https://shorturl.at/ciHP3) and [here(2C)](https://shorturl.at/A1278).

 ## Log Replica

 Two functions plays a key role on Log Replica: updated version of `AppendEntries` by followers and `replicaLog` by leaders.

 We have already provided an implementation of `AppendEntries` in the last post so that the leader could use it to send heartbeats to followers.
 We extend the functionality of `AppendEntries` to make it support log replica.

-Here is the new implementation of the function (or take a look at (highlight of the change)[https://github.com/pyemma/mit-distributed-system/commit/4ca09b83b23325f14bfceae8161f366a4ddc030d]).
+Here is the new implementation of the function (or take a look at [highlight of the change](https://github.com/pyemma/mit-distributed-system/commit/4ca09b83b23325f14bfceae8161f366a4ddc030d)).

 {% highlight go %}
 func (rf *Raft) AppendEntries(args *AppendEntriesArgs, reply *AppendEntriesReply) {